pereznetworks/My-Tic-Tac-Toe-Game/README.md

             which is more fun for the human player.

-  4:  When a player wins...

-        that player’s name is displayed in the finish-win screen.
+  4:  The winning player’s name is displayed in the finish-win screen.

         When a player wins...
               that player’s name is displayed in the finish-win screen.

-        when 'play again' is clicked the player names persist and the players can continue to play each other

 # In future versions....